dshan9606/Prompt_saver_v2/README.md

 - [ ] Clear All empties list and count
 - [ ] XSS safety: strings like `<script>alert(1)</script>` display as text, not HTML

-### Workflows – ITC QA
+### Workflows – All Three Workflows
-- [ ] Workflow tab loads with "IT Control Test QA (3-step)"
+- [ ] Workflow tab loads with all three workflows in dropdown
+- [ ] "IT Control Test QA (3-step)" workflow selectable
+- [ ] "Issue & RP – SLOD Credible Challenge" workflow selectable
+- [ ] "SLOD Review – Not Able to Test" workflow selectable
-- [ ] Variables render with correct labels
+- [ ] Variables render with correct labels for each workflow
 - [ ] Typing in variables updates the preview for the current step
-- [ ] Prev/Next cycle correctly through 3 steps, with correct "Step X of 3"
+- [ ] Prev/Next cycle correctly through 3 steps for each workflow
 - [ ] Prev button disabled on step 1, Next button disabled on step 3
+- [ ] Step indicator shows "Step X of 3" correctly
+- [ ] Variable substitution works correctly with {placeholder} format

 ### Insert into M365 Chat
 - [ ] Navigate to `https://m365.cloud.microsoft/chat`